ssudarshaniitb/protectdb/ratis/README.md

-# Steps to compile and run Ratis :
+# Steps to compile and run consensus :

 1) ./mvnw clean package